fx-world/AudioPreview/README.md

 ### Issues

-* audio/mpeg files like mp3s can not be played, because Thunderbird does not have a decoder for it.
+*  ~~audio/mpeg files like mp3s can not be played, because Thunderbird does not have a decoder for it. ~~ Thunderbird added support for mp3.

 ### Screenshots